re-ops/re-core/README.md

 # Intro

-re-core is a live environment for setting up cloud/vms instances in a consistent and reliable way.
+Re-core is a live environment for setting up VM instances in a consistent and reliable way across multiple providers (AWS, DigitalOcean and Native KVM).

 It is a part of the [re-ops](https://github.com/re-ops) project that offers a live coding environment for configuration management.